unthingable/monster-jam/docs/README.md

 **Press and hold NOTE** to see the page selector (SCENE buttons), higher notes are on the right like on a piano (if your brain isn't hurting yet, this is opposite of how scenes work with clips).
 Unlike Note selector that is fixed to a page, page selector will indicate if current note window straddles two pages, pages with visible content will be in dim white.
 Pressing a button always scrolls bottom note row to the bottom of that page.
 If the grid is aligned exactly to the beginning of a page, its page button will be bright white.

 Seeing how the Drum Machine lays out its banks, in chromatic scale the first page is 4 notes while the rest are 16.
-This is a compromise where the page layout matches Drum Machines (but you cannot access the last page with Scene buttons because there are only 8 — can still scroll though).
+This is a compromise where the page layout matches Drum Machine's (but you cannot access the last page with Scene buttons because there are only 8 — can still scroll though).
 In non-chromatic mode all pages are 16 notes.

 Use note/page selectors together with knob scrolling for maximum nagivation.